Metal Hammer: Podcasts and radio shows

 The Metal Hammer Podcast was launched in 2009, originally presented by Metal Hammer staff members James Gill and Terry Bezer and covering weekly news and events from the world of metal, as well as reviews of new albums from prominent artists.
 It'd go on to be presented by Merlin Alderslade, Stephen Hill and Amit Sharma, before being put on hold in 2013 as Metal Hammer launched The Metal Hammer Radio Show on TeamRock's newly founded digital radio station.
 The radio show continued until 2018, when it was taken off air.

 In 2016, Metal Hammer launched a limited ...In Residence series in partnership with Spotify, presented by Alderslade, Luke Morton and then-Metal Hammer editor-in-chief, Alexander Milas.
 The show produced six episodes featuring exclusive interviews with major metal artists, including Iron Maiden and Bring Me The Horizon.

 After a five-year hiatus, The Metal Hammer Podcast returned in 2018, hosted by Alderslade, Morton and Eleanor Goodman, staying on air for four more years before going back on hiatus in 2022.

 Magazines in other territories

-There remain Greek and Italian Metal Hammer publications, while Portuguese and Japanese editions of the publication were launched in 2019 and 2020 respectively.
+There are independently owned Greek and Italian Metal Hammer publications, while Portuguese and Japanese (licensed from the Metal Hammer UK/Future) editions of the publication were launched in 2019 and 2020 respectively.

 In Germany, Metal Hammer is still published by Axel Springer SE.